-The Australian and New Zealand Society for Geriatric Medicine is one of the Specialty Societies of the Royal Australasian College of Physicians (RACP), representing medical practitioners who care for older people.
+The Australian and New Zealand Society for Geriatric Medicine is a Specialty Society representing medical practitioners who care for older people.
 We have over 850 members, including consultant physicians, psychogeriatricians, academics, and more than 150 trainees in Geriatric Medicine.
 The Society formed in the early 1970’s as the Australian Geriatrics Society, later changed its name to the Australian Society for Geriatric Medicine, and amalgamated in 2006 with the New Zealand Society for Geriatric Medicine, to become the Australian and New Zealand Society for Geriatric Medicine (ANZSGM).
 Our Federal Council represents all Australian states and New Zealand, and our state divisions all have their own meetings and networks.

 Our many activities include